Audio of lecture:

 We see this by the Meraglim (12 Spies).
 Hashem promised the Jews that Israel will flourish, and they will be prosperous in the Land of Milk and Honey.
 However, the Jews demanded to go there beforehand to see what the land is like.

-Hashem was angry that the Jews did not believe His word and that they demanded to see the land before going there.
+Hashem was angry that the Jews did not believe His word and that they demanded to check out the land before going there.
 Hashem promised that He will make certain things happen which the Meraglim could see as either good or bad.

 The 12 Meraglim went to Israel.
 They all saw the same things.
 We know that Yehoshua and Calev came back and praised the land while the 10 other Meraglim spoke badly about Israel.